Virgin Atlantic

 IDA

-Creating the airline's first virtual reality experience to give customers a taste of their Upper Class service
+Creating the airline's first virtual reality experience to give customers a taste of the Upper Class service

 In collaboration with Microsoft